John Cantlie: Publications during imprisonment

-Cantlie published articles in the Dabiq, an ISIL online magazine.
+Cantlie published articles in Dabiq, an IS online magazine.
+One of them was titled "Paradigm Shift", which depicts the "failure Obama".

 Current status

-On 28 July 2017, the Iraqi Al-Sura News Agency alleged that Cantlie had been killed, after the Agency conducted interviews with three captured IS militants.
-In October 2017, a French ISIS fighter told French magazine Paris Match that he had seen Cantlie "seven or eight months ago" in Raqqa.
+On 28 July 2017, the Iraqi Al-Sura News Agency alleged that Cantlie had been killed in an airstrike sometime during the battle of Mosul, after the agency conducted interviews with three captured IS militants.
+In October 2017, a French IS member told Paris Match that he had seen Cantlie "seven or eight months ago" in Raqqa.
 In January 2019, an official of the Syrian Democratic Forces stated Cantlie may still be alive inside Deir ez-Zor Governorate, Syria.